stefanprodan/dockelk/README.md

          --log-opt gelf-address=udp://localhost:12201
 ```

-You can use the GELF `tag` option to write custom Loggstash filers for each service type.
+You can use the GELF `tag` option to write custom Logstash filers for each service type.
 Here is an example of how you can target the NGINX logs inside the Logstash Shipper config:

 ```js
 filter {